Black History Month

 These daily talks are included in regular Museum admission to explore the stories and lives of people of African descent in the Revolutionary era.

-Join a Museum educator at a hands-on discovery cart to explore the story of Ona Judge through replica handling objects.
-Judge, who was enslaved by George and Martha Washington, escaped from the President’s House – located just a few blocks from the site of the Museum – while the Washingtons lived in Philadelphia.
+Join a Museum educator at a hands-on discovery cart to explore the story of Harry Washington through replica handling objects.
+Washington, who was enslaved by George and Martha Washington, found freedom through service in the British Army.

 First-Person Theatrical Performances

-Explore the lives and legacies of James Forten and Elizabeth Freeman during Black History Month with performances onsite in the Museum's Alan B. Miller Theater on the second floor or online.
+Explore the lives and legacies of Revolutionaries of African descent during Black History Month with performances onsite in the Museum's Alan B. Miller Theater on the second floor or online.

 Meet Elizabeth Freeman

-Onsite Performances: Feb.
-3 & 10 at 1:15 & 3:15 p.m.A 25-minute, first-person theatrical performance about Elizabeth Freeman — a Massachusetts woman who sued for her freedom from enslavement and won — will be performed by actress Katelyn E. Appiah-Kubi and was written by playwright Teresa Miller.
+Onsite Performances on Sunday, Feb.
+16, at 1:15 p.m. & 3:15 p.m.A 25-minute, first-person theatrical performance about Elizabeth Freeman — a Massachusetts woman who sued for her freedom from enslavement and won — will be performed by actress Katelyn E. Appiah-Kubi and was written by playwright Teresa Miller.

 Meet Young James Forten

-Meet a young Forten as he learns the sailmaking trade alongside his father and encounters people in his community who help him decide to serve as a privateer during the Revolutionary War.
-After a successful first tour as a privateer capturing British merchant ships, Forten is captured by the British and serves time on the prison ship, Jersey in 1781, anchored two miles off Brooklyn.
-The 20-minute performance of Meet Young James Forten stars Nathan Alford-Tate and was written by Marissa Kennedy.
+Meet a teenaged James Forten as he learns the sailmaking trade alongside his father and encounters people in his community who help him decide to serve as a privateer during the Revolutionary War.
+After a successful first tour as a privateer capturing British merchant ships, Forten is captured by the British and serves time on the prison ship Jersey in 1781.
+The 20-minute performance of Meet Young James Forten stars Nathan Alford-Tate and is available to watch online.

 Digital Resources